digidem/mapeo-crypto/README.md

 - `options`
   - `options.encoding: 'base32' | 'base62'` Use base32 if using for an alphanumeric encoded QR Code (uppercase A-Z, 0-9), or base62 for a URL.
   - `options.projectKey: Buffer` Project key for project you wish to generate the invite for
+  - `[options.encryptionKey: Buffer]` Optional encryption key, used for on-disk encryption/decryption of an encrypted project.

 Returns `string` Encoded invite